 About the project

-The overall aim of the five-year long project is to investigate the ability of NBS to simultaneously meet different urban challenges such as climate change and public well-being.
+The overall aim of Urban Nature is to investigate the ability of NBS to simultaneously meet different urban challenges such as climate change and public well-being.

 In the project we will (1) map NBS and assess their potential provision of multiple ecosystem services in relation to the urban context.
 This includes the spatial distribution of NBS in Swedish cities and how this influences ecosystem services and their contribution to urban challenges and also how this distribution relates to biophysical and socio-economic factors.
 We will also (2) identify barriers and drivers for the implementation of NBS in the municipal administration to support a successful use of NBS in cities.
 This includes the study of the everyday practice in organisations involved with implementing NBS to assess barriers in different cultural and socio-economic contexts.
 In a final step (3), we will synthesize the advanced knowledge base and develop future scenarios for how the spatial distribution of NBS can be optimized for efficient climate adaptations and simultaneously increase human well-being and social equality.
 The cities of Malmö, Helsingborg, Ystad and Gothenburg (Sweden) will be the core case-study cities used across the whole project.